 Let’s just say Stacy’s mom has got it going on—she’s the newly elected PTO president and ready to make good things happen at her kid’s school.

-In fact, in a recent poll in our Facebook group of more than 25,000 active PTO and PTA leaders, we learned just how much these nanoinfluencers are involved in their local communities, beyond just school, and really redefining what it means to be a volunteer.
-Many of these moms volunteer not only for the PTO and PTA but also as girl scout leaders, sports moms (and coaches), Sunday school teachers, and room parents—with many of them also working full or part time.
+In fact, in a recent poll in our Facebook group of more than 55,000 active PTO and PTA leaders, we learned just how involved they are in their local communities, beyond just school, really redefining what it means to be a volunteer.
+Many of these parents volunteer not only for the PTO and PTA but also as scout leaders, sports moms (and coaches), Sunday school teachers, and room parents—with many of them also working full or part time.
 Whew!

-So what is this new breed of influencer?
-In short, nanoinfluencers have influence in their local community or neighborhood.
-According to CMSWire, one of the benefits of utilizing nanoinfluencers is that they have the highest level of engagement—and because of this, many brands have begun placing a larger focus on these hyperlocal influencers.
-“Brands represented by nanoinfluencers are often deemed more authentic, given the higher likelihood that the nanoinfluencer has a real-life relationship with the majority of his or her followers,” Triller CEO Mike Lu told CMSWire.* And what’s better than a mom talking (organically) to all the other moms at school about how Snyder’s now makes its pretzels in a peanut-free facility?
+According to CMSWire, one of the benefits of utilizing nano influencers is that they have the highest level of engagement—and because of this, many brands have begun placing a larger focus on these hyperlocal influencers.
+“Brands represented by nano influencers are often deemed more authentic, given the higher likelihood that the nano influencer has a real-life relationship with the majority of his or her followers,” Triller CEO Mike Lu told CMSWire.* And what’s better than an influential PTO mom talking (organically) to all the other moms at school about a new lunchbox snack or product?

-While these moms often get a bad rap in the media—portrayed as stuck-up goody-goodies or bake-sale-obsessed control freaks (or both)—we’re coming to their defense, and here’s why: 83% of the funding for K-12 public schools comes from the state and school districts; the rest comes from federal government, private sources, grants, and other programs,** including PTO and PTA groups.
-PTO and PTA volunteers work hard to fill the budget holes with money they raise through fundraising, school events, and other forms of outreach to the school community.
+PTO and PTA moms and dads work hard to fill the budget holes with money they raise through fundraising, school events, and other forms of outreach to the school community.
+83% of the funding for K-12 public schools comes from the state and school districts; the rest comes from federal government, private sources, grants, and other programs,** including PTO and PTA groups.
 Community groups like PTOs and PTAs are responsible for $4 billion in spending each year (and yep, that’s a “b”)!***

 *“Social Media Influencers: Mega, Macro, Micro, or Nano,” CMSWire